 Most insurance policies now cover preventive-care visits 100 percent.
 However, some may limit the number of checkups or how often certain procedures such as mammograms are covered.

 If you need to take maintenance medications you’ll want to find an insurance plan with an above-average prescription plan.
 You should check to see if it covers the medications you are currently taking satisfactorily or if it covers suitable generics.

 While in-network providers are discounted, you usually pay significantly more for out-of-network health care.
 This is a good reason to contact your primary doctors to ensure they are preferred providers.

 Medical insurance does not cover regular dental or optical needs.
-For these type of insurance plans see our Dental Insurance reviews and Vision Care reviews.

 Types of Plans Available